American Federation of Musicians

-The American Federation of Musicians of the United States and Canada (AFM/AFofM) is a 501(c)(5) labor union representing professional instrumental musicians in the United States and Canada.
-The AFM, which has its headquarters in New York City, is led by president Tino Gagliardi.
-Founded in Cincinnati in 1896 as the successor to the National League of Musicians, the AFM is the largest organization in the world to represent professional musicians.
+The American Federation of Musicians of the United States and Canada (AFM) is a 501(c)(5) labor union representing professional musicians in the United States and Canada.
 It negotiates fair agreements, protects ownership of recorded music, secures benefits such as healthcare and pension, and lobbies legislators.
-In the US, it is known as the American Federation of Musicians (AFM), and in Canada, it is known as the Canadian Federation of Musicians/Fédération Canadienne des Musiciens (CFM/FCM).
+In Canada, the AFM is known as the Canadian Federation of Musicians/Fédération Canadienne des Musiciens (CFM/FCM).
+The organization publishes the monthly journal International Musician.

-The AFM is affiliated with AFL–CIO (the largest federation of unions in the United States); the Department of Professional Employees; the International Federation of Musicians (FIM); the National Music Council; and the Canadian Labour Congress, the federation of unions in Canada.
+The AFM is affiliated with AFL-CIO (the largest federation of unions in the United States); the Department of Professional Employees; and the Canadian Labour Congress, the federation of unions in Canada.